 What are the best credit cards to rebuild credit in Canada?
 Pull up a chair, we’ve got the only list you need.
-Even if you have a poor credit score or no credit history, you should know that you can still get a credit card.
-Obtaining a credit card, instead of using a Visa debit card or even a prepaid credit card has a definite advantage: by paying off your credit card balance each month, you’ll be able to establish a positive credit history that will help improve your credit rating.
-This is an attractive solution for immigrants with no credit history, consumers who have previously gone bankrupt, or those with poor credit.
-It’s not easy to regain control of your financial life, but these cards can help you.
+Even if you have a poor credit score or no credit history at all, you can still get a credit card.
+Credit cards have a definite advantage over pre-paid cards and debit cards.
+When used properly, they help you establish a positive credit history which improves your credit score.
+This is an attractive solution for immigrants with no credit history, students, consumers who have previously gone bankrupt, or those with poor credit.
+It’s not easy to regain control of your financial life, but these cards can help you get back on track.

-There are two types of credit cards that you can get regardless of your credit rating.
-The first are guaranteed-approved credit cards that don’t require a security deposit.
-Usually, your credit limit will be just a few hundred dollars with such cards.
+There are two types of credit cards you can get regardless of your credit rating.
+The first is a guaranteed-approved credit card which doesn’t require a security deposit.
+With this type of credit card, your credit limit will likely be just a few hundred dollars.

-There are also secured credit cards that require a security deposit, which you cannot get back while you hold the credit card.
-You can only get your deposit back when the card expires or when you cancel it.
-Although this requires more capital upfront, this type of card will suit those who have to make larger purchases with their credit cards, and therefore need a higher credit limit than what is provided by a guaranteed approval credit card with no security deposit.
+The second type of credit card is called a secured credit card.
+Secured credit cards require a cash deposit to “secure” the card.
+In the event you default on your payments, the credit card issuer will use your security deposit to settle the debt.
+Generally, your credit card limit will be the same amount as your security deposit.
+You can only get your deposit back if the card expires or you cancel it.
+Although this requires more capital upfront, this type of credit card is a better option for those who need a higher credit card limit than what is provided by a guaranteed approval credit card with no security deposit.

 What is a credit score and how is it calculated?